Exabyte-io/documentation/docs/tutorials/combinatorial-screening.md

 <img data-gifffer="/images/ImportAlP.gif" />

-# Create combination job
+# Create material combinations

-To create a job go to the "Create Job" webpage using the sidebar on the homepage.
+To create a job go to the "Create Job" webpage using left sidebar.
 Once on the "Create Job" webpage and "Material" tab scroll down to the visualization of the atomic structure.
 Just above and to the right of the visualization will be a button to "Activate Combinatorial".
 Click this button and the box surrounding the atomic positions will be highlighted in orange.
-To create the combinatorial set, change the elements labels for each atom to Al/Al/Al/In/In/In/Ga/Ga/Ga and P/As/Sb/P/As/Sb/P/As/Sb.
+To create the combinatorial set, change the elements labels for each atom to `Al/Al/Al/In/In/In/Ga/Ga/Ga` and `P/As/Sb/P/As/Sb/P/As/Sb`.

 <img data-gifffer="/images/CreateAlP.gif" />
 <img data-gifffer="/images/CreateAlP2.gif" />

 # Choose workflow

 Click on the "Workflow" tab.
-Since we are substituting different elements into an AlP crystal structure it's important to relax the cell parameters to the new lattice parameters.
-Click the "+" next to the "Advanced" text then click on the "Relaxation" button.
-For an accurate band gap calculation it's also important to have a high k-point density so click on the "+" button next to "k-points grid" and increase the density to 9x9x9 as shown below.
+Since we are substituting different elements in AlP crystal structure it's important to relax the cell parameters to the new lattice parameters.
+Click the "+" next to the "Advanced" accordion then click on the "Relaxation" button.
+For an accurate band gap calculation it's also important to have a high k-point density so click on the "+" button next to "k-points grid" and increase the density to 9 x 9 x 9 as shown below.
 If you click on the first relaxation unit in the workflow at the bottom of the page you will see that the input file includes all the pseudopotentials for all elements.
 When the jobs are created, 9 unique input files will be created automatically that can be run directly in Quantum ESPRESSO.

 <img data-gifffer="/images/WorkflowAlP.gif" />